Vyral/anne-stewart-blog/_posts/2019-10-21-whats-happening-in-our-fall-real-estate-market.md

 {% include youtube.html %}

-There are a few things you should be aware of that are happening in our real estate market right now during fall 2019.
 A lot of you have been asking about what’s going on lately with that bit of stagnation in the market, so I wanted to address those questions today.

-As we head into the winter, sometimes we can be extremely busy in our market, while other times we feel a softening.
-Here are a few factors that play a role.
+Real estate during the winter isn't always the same from year to year.
+Sometimes our market is quite busy, while other times we see it soften during these colder months.
+To better assess where we stand as we head toward winter 2019, let's discuss a few key developments.&nbsp;

-First, the days on market has increased recently and is continuing to increase.
-It hasn’t been a huge boost, but it’s more of a seasonal increase that typically happens during this time of year.&nbsp;
+First, the average number of days homes are spending on the market has recently increased and is continuing to rise, as is a common seasonal trend at this time of year.

 **While prices are starting to dip a little bit, price reductions have only gone up by about 5%.** Again, this is typical of the fall market that cools off after the spring and summer.